Skip to content

 Mendilibar’s reign soon deteriorated; he was dismissed in October after a run of two wins from eight.

-Olympiacos came calling in February and Mendilibar has been weaving his magic in Europe once again, eliminating Europa Conference League favourites Aston Villa to guide the Piraeus-based team to their first UEFA competition final.
+Olympiacos came calling in February 2024 and Mendilibar was weaving his magic in Europe once again, eliminating Europa Conference League favourites Aston Villa before guiding the Piraeus-based team to their first piece of silverware in a UEFA competition.

 Olympiacos

-Osasuna supporters were deeply saddened to learn that Arrasate will be stepping down from his role as head coach upon the conclusion of the current campaign, and there’s good reason.
+Osasuna supporters were deeply saddened to learn that Arrasate would be stepping down from his role as head coach upon conclusion of the 2023/24 campaign, and there’s good reason.

 The former Sociedad coach joined Los Rojillos in 2018 and in his first year, Osasuna were crowned champions of the Segunda Division.